Healthdirect Free Australian health advice you can count on.

 How much iron do I need?

-Your recommended daily intake (RDI) of iron depends on your age and sex:
+Your recommended dietary intake (RDI) of iron depends on your age and sex.

-Women need more iron to replace the amount lost in blood during menstruation.
-Until menopause, women need about twice as much iron as men.
+People who have periods need more iron to replace the amount lost in blood during menstruation.

 How you prepare food, and which foods you eat together, can affect how much iron your body absorbs.